data-provider/core/docs/selector/selectors-returning-providers.md

-## Selectors returning another source
+## Selectors returning another provider

-Selectors can return another source or array of sources.
-Then, the returned sources will be called with same method and parameters than the Selector was.
+Selectors can return another provider or array of providers.
+Then, the returned providers will be called with same method and parameters than the Selector was.

-Cache listeners will be added too to this returned Selector, so, if any of the returned sources cache is cleaned, the Selector cache will be cleaned too.
+Cache listeners will be added too to this returned Selector, so, if any of the returned providers cache is cleaned, the Selector cache will be cleaned too.

 ```js